strongloop/strongloop.com2/_posts/2018-04-01-march-milestone.md

 ---

 With spring in the air, we've been hard at work gearing up for a new major release of LoopBack 4 dubbed the "Developer Preview 2".
-The team has been hard at work focusing on the items needed for this release in the [March Milestone](https://github.com/strongloop/loopback-next/issues/937).
+The team has been focusing on the items needed for this release in the [March Milestone](https://github.com/strongloop/loopback-next/issues/937).
 You can also see the [April Milestone](https://github.com/strongloop/loopback-next/issues/1044) to see the work we have planned for the month of April.
-Read on to learn about the March Milestone accomplishments and more.
+Read on to learn about the March Milestone's accomplishments and more.

 <!--more-->